wp-plugins/ultimate-blogroll/readme.txt

 = 1.7.1 =
 * Fixed widget title
-* Enabled choise to require reciprocal link
+* Enabled choice to require reciprocal link

 = 1.7 =
 * Fixed some conflicts with other plugins